camunda/camunda-docs/docs/components/tasklist/userguide/starting-processes.md

 Tasklist will then wait for the process to be executed.
 If the process generates a task, you will be redirected to the generated task.

-### I'm not seeing a process
+### Not seeing a process

 There could be multiple reasons why you are not seeing any process in the **Processes** tab:

 - There is no process deployed to your environment.
 - For Self-Managed environments, permissions to start a process are managed in [Identity](/docs/self-managed/identity/user-guide/authorizations/managing-resource-authorizations.md).
-It is likely your user doesn't yet have privileges to start processes on Tasklist.
+It is likely your user does not yet have privileges to start processes on Tasklist.

 For all the above scenarios, contact your administrator to understand why no processes are displayed.

-## Start Public Processes via Form
+## Start public processes via form

 <span class="badge badge--cloud">Camunda Platform 8 SaaS only</span>